tanmay-pro/SimpleRA/README.md

 - All assignment statements lead to the creation of a new table.
 - Every statement is of the form ```<new_table_name> <- <assignment_statement>```
 - Naturally in all cases, <new_table_name> shouldn't already exist in the system

-- CROSS
-- PROJECTION
-- SELECTION
-- DISTINCT
-- JOIN
-- SORT
+- CROSS, PROJECTION, SELECTION, DISTINCT, JOIN, SORT

 ---